TeachmanLab/MT-Data-CalmThinkingStudy/README.md

 ### Acknowledgments

-We would like to thank [Claudia Calicho-Mamani](https://github.com/cpc4tz) for her contributions to an initial cleaning script for the Calm Thinking study.
+We thank [Claudia Calicho-Mamani](https://github.com/cpc4tz) for contributions to initial cleaning for the Calm Thinking study.

 ## Data on Open Science Framework